ICIQ/iciq.github.io/research.md

 ## Current projects

-My research involves theoretical studies on the strong coupling between atoms and photons on an optical nanofiber and other nanophotonic platforms.
+My research involves theoretical studies on the strong coupling between atoms and photons on an optical nanofiber (see figure below) and other nanophotonic platforms.
 My current focus is the nanofiber trapped cold atom system.
 We have outlined and proposed in our recent theory paper ([Phys.
 Rev. A 93, 023817](http://journals.aps.org/pra/abstract/10.1103/PhysRevA.93.023817)) that, in the dispersive regime, this nanofiber system can generate a strong coupling with the alkali metal atom ensembles, which can be used for quantum demolition (QND) measurement and spin squeezing beyond the Gaussian regime with fewer atoms than the free-space case.
 All of these findings imply a promising future for the nanofiber platform for atomic clocks, precise measurements, quantum data bus and other quantum information applications.